-- (1) An action plan will be prepared for: - 1) organisation of protection of a species in the protected category I; - 2) ensuring the favourable conservation status of a species, if the results of the species inventory indicate that the current measures fail to do so, or if prescribed by an international obligation; [RT I 2007, 25, 131 - entry into force 01.04.2007] - 3) management of a species if the results of the species inventory indicate a significant negative impact to the environment caused by the increase in the population of the species, or a danger to the health or property of persons. - (2) An action plan shall include: - 1) biological data, population dynamics data and information on the range of the species; - 2) conditions for guaranteeing the favourable conservation status of an endangered species; - 3) risk factors to the species; - 4) the objective for conservation or management; - 5) the priority of measures for achieving a favourable conservation status or management of the species, and a schedule for application thereof; - 6) the budget for organisation of conservation or management. - (3) The action plan will be established by the Minister of the Environment. - (4) The action plan will be published on the website of the Ministry of the Environment.
+- (1) An action plan will be prepared for: - 1) organisation of protection of a species in the protected category I; - 2) ensuring the favourable conservation status of a species, if the results of the species inventory indicate that the current measures fail to do so, or if prescribed by an international obligation; [RT I 2007, 25, 131 entry into force 01.04.2007] - 3) management of a species if the results of the species inventory indicate a significant negative impact to the environment caused by the increase in the population of the species, or a danger to the health or property of persons. - (2) An action plan includes: - 1) biological data, population dynamics data and information on the range of the species; - 2) conditions for guaranteeing the favourable conservation status of an endangered species; - 3) risk factors to the species; - 4) the objective for conservation or management; - 5) the priority of measures for achieving a favourable conservation status or management of the species, and a schedule for application thereof; - 6) the budget for organisation of conservation or management. - (3) The action plan for the conservation and management of a specifies will be established by the minister responsible for the field.

+(4) The action plan will be published on the website of the Ministry of the Environment.